Island Telecom

 Island Telecom Inc. was a Canadian internet service provider in Prince Edward Island.
 Its headquarters is located in Summerside.

 In 2014 a group of Internet Service Providers in Prince Edward Island was consolidated under the Island Telecom brand name; the legal name of "Island Telecom Inc." applies to the main company.
 In January 2015 it was announced that Island Telecom henceforth was to operate fixed-wireless internet service provider Route 2, which had until then been municipally owned by the City of Summerside.
 This created a third player in the marketplace behind Bell Aliant and Eastlink.
 Island Telecom serves 20 Mbit/s throughout Prince Edward Island as of 2015 and 100 Mbit/s in certain areas of the province as of 2016.
 In 2018 the company, through related companies, began offering 1 Gbit/s and 10 Gbit/s services on its province-wide fibre optic network.

 The member companies of Island Telecom are ISN Wireless, Ruranet, Kennet, and Route 2.
 The combined companies service the vast majority of the province of Prince Edward Island with a combination of cable, DSL, fibre optic, and fixed-wireless connectivity options.
-It provides gigabit fibre service under the Optra name in Summerside, Prince Edward Island, making that city one of only a handful in Canada to have true Gigabit fiber service.
+It provides gigabit fibre service under the Optra name in Summerside, Prince Edward Island, making that city one of only a handful in Canada to have true Gigabit fibre service.

 Island Telecom introduced digital phone service in 2016, available on the cable, Optra fibre, and next-generation fixed-wireless networks.
 While the voice quality is very high due to the all-digital technology, digital phone service may not work during a power outage and the company requires customers to have a mobile phone for emergencies such as calling 9-1-1 when electrical power is not available.